Uberi/University-Notes/ECON101/ECON101.md

 In Summary
 ----------

-* Increases in demand and decreases in supply increase equilibrium price and quantity.
+* Increases in demand and constant supply increase equilibrium price and quantity.
-* Decreases in demand and increases in supply decrease equilibrium price and quantity.
+* Decreases in demand and constant supply decrease equilibrium price and quantity.
 * Increases in both demand and supply increase quantity.
 * Decreases in both demand and supply decrease quantity.
 * Increases in demand and decreases in supply increase price.